Disclaimer

 Lunchtime

-At lunchtime, I’m browsing my Twitter feed to see what is going on on my favorite twitter users and lists, and for tweets with links that point out an interesting article, I’m pushing the fav :green_heart: button.
+At lunchtime, I’m browsing my Twitter feed to see what is going on with my favorite Twitter users and lists.
+For tweets with links pointing to an interesting article, I push the fav :green_heart: button.

-This will trigger this applet form IFTTT: Automatically save the first link in a Tweet that you like to your Pocket queue.
+This will trigger this applet from IFTTT: Automatically save the first link in a Tweet that you like to your Pocket queue.

-Pocket is a famous way to queue interesting articles and websites for later read, with a distraction-free, and comfortable reading experience.
+Pocket is a famous way to queue interesting articles and websites for later reading, with a distraction-free and comfortable reading experience.

 Sign Off

-At the time to sign-off, I’m reading a French :fr: newsletter with economics, political, literature, etc.. to stay up to date with what is going on outside tech industry.
-It’s easy to read, digest and written by smart authors.
+At sign-off time, I’m reading a French :fr: newsletter with economics, politics, literature, etc., to stay up to date with what is going on outside the tech industry.
+It’s easy to read, digest, and written by smart authors.
 Highly recommended for French people.

 Weekly Routine

-I’ve also found a really nice way to keep an eye 👀 on previous week AWS updates for my preferred AWS Services using CloudNews.
+I’ve also found a really nice way to keep an eye 👀 on the previous week’s AWS updates for my preferred AWS services using CloudNews.

 Using this app, you will be able to craft your own (daily, weekly or monthly) newsletter of recently updated/released AWS services, with your selection of preferred AWS topics and services.